 ) has to point out that he's a little young for that much information.
 Her husband, Mark Degler (Taylor Nichols

 ) appears on the scene, and they have dinner together.
 As Mark checks on the kids, who've nicknamed Alan the Dinosaur Man, Alan reveals his new research findings to Ellie, who was his former dig partner and fellow survivor of the ill-fated visit to Jurassic Park.
+Alan tells her that his latest findings have revealed that velociraptors, his primary research subject, were much smarter than they'd previously found.
 When Alan leaves, Ellie tells him to call if he needs anything.

-On a desert airfield slash junkyard, men-for-hire Cooper (John Diehl
+On a desert airfield/junkyard, men-for-hire Cooper (John Diehl

 ) and M.B.
 Nash (Bruce A. Young